Our vision is to support you through your educational experience, by supporting and promoting your mental health and wellbeing.

 Creative Well-being 4u Ltd. is a newly registered organisation who offer health and well-being support to young people and students in creative and engaging ways, both focus upon addressing issues of anxiety, self-confidence, and self-esteem.
 We are a member of social enterprise UK and supporter of Student Minds Mental Health Charter.

-We offer 1-1 support for up to 12 weeks, and accept referrals by email.
+We offer 1-1 support for up to 12 weeks, we are open and accepting referrals by phone or email contact us on 07726 114423 or email@example.com

 NNEB – early years and childcare – The College of Food and Tourism.